pavanydns0/id3-mp3-tag-reader-c/README.md

 Genre

-But internally, this information is stored inside structured ID3 frames.
+inside structured ID3v2 frames.

-This project manually decodes those frames without using any external libraries — purely using C and file handling.
+Most applications use libraries to read this data.

-This reflects a strong systems-level mindset, where data is interpreted exactly as it is stored in memory.
+This project manually decodes those frames directly from the binary file structure.

-🔍 Understanding ID3v2 Structure
+🔍 ID3v2 File Structure Overview

-An MP3 file containing ID3v2 metadata begins with:
+An MP3 file with ID3v2 metadata begins with:

 3 bytes → "ID3" identifier